MicrochipTech/AzureDemo_AnyCloud/README.md

 ### Step 1 - Set up a WFI32E01 Development Board as an AnyCloud™ UART-to-Cloud Bridge

-Follow the section titled "Re-Flashing the device" in the [AnyCloud™ Getting Started Guide](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud/blob/main/README.md) to program the AnyCloud firmware onto one of the following WFI32E01 development boards which will also require an external [USB-to-UART converter](https://www.newark.com/c/cable-wire-cable-assemblies/cable-assemblies/usb-adapter-cables?conversion-type=usb-to-uart-converter):
+Follow the section titled "Re-Flashing the device" in the [AnyCloud™ Getting Started Guide](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud/blob/main/README.md) to program the AnyCloud firmware onto one of the WFI32E01 development boards (if using WFI32-IoT, skip the step regarding a jumper setting).

+After the AnyCloud firmware has been programmed, proceed with connecting a [USB-to-UART converter](https://www.newark.com/c/cable-wire-cable-assemblies/cable-assemblies/usb-adapter-cables?conversion-type=usb-to-uart-converter) between the PC and the specified header for the specific WFI32E01 development board being used:

 - [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a): Connect the USB-to-UART converter's TXD & RXD pins to the `RX` & `TX` pins of the mikroBUS Header (`J402`), respectively